Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Health department permits: If you’re opening a business that involves food service (like our fictional John Smith and his catering service), you may need a health department permit from your local health department.

-Alabama sales tax license: Most businesses operating in the state will need to obtain an Alabama Sales Tax License.
-This registration from the Alabama Department of Revenue is needed for any business in the state of Alabama that will collect sales taxes, lodging taxes, or will have employees.
+Alabama sales tax license: Most businesses operating in the state must obtain an Alabama Sales Tax License.
+This registration from the Alabama Department of Revenue is needed for any business in the state that collects sales taxes, lodging taxes, or has employees.

 Alabama Sole Proprietorship FAQs